Today I want to share something I believe is on the heart of God for many of you who are concerned about what the future years of your life may bring.

 My friends, it’s time to dream and it is time to pursue your dream with a resolute gaze and an impassioned heart!’

-The Promise of the Palm Tree
+5 Lessons from the Palm Tree

 ‘The righteous will flourish like a palm tree, they will grow like a cedar of Lebanon; planted in the house of the Lord, they will flourish in the courts of our God.
 They will still bear fruit in old age, they will stay fresh and green, proclaiming, “The Lord is upright; he is my Rock, and there is no wickedness in him.”’
 (Psalm 92:12-15)